*Updated: 31 October, 2022

-While this might be a boon for some vacation rental hosts, for other hosts, it means that they won’t be able to use HomeAway or Vrbo.
+While this might be a boon for some vacation rental sites and hosts, for other hosts, it means that they won’t be able to use Vrbo.
 However, if you’re able to list your property on all of these platforms, you will benefit because you won’t have to exclude low-budget guests who want to rent rooms or couches from your target audience.

 If your property is one that a guest might consider to be out of the ordinary, Airbnb is the best place to make your property stand out given that they’ve already made a name for themselves in this niche.
 On Airbnb, play up the uniqueness of your property while you market your property in the more traditional manner on the other platforms to see which listing version yields the most bookings.

 Airbnb has an active review culture where guests mainly book based on reviews.
 In addition, Airbnb encourages hosts to maintain a high review score by improving their services.
-In contrast, reviews are less important on sites like Vrbo and HomeAway.
+In contrast, reviews are less important on sites like Vrbo.
 This provides an advantage to hosts since it might be easier to list a new property on these sites and get bookings in comparison to Airbnb.

-With your listing available on HomeAway, Airbnb and Vrbo at the same time, you can also split test your listings by writing slightly different headlines and descriptions.
+With your listing available on Airbnb and Vrbo at the same time, you can also split-test your listings by writing slightly different headlines and descriptions.
 You can even try targeting your listings to different audiences on each platform, such as families versus business travelers.
 In fact, you can experiment with different pricing as well.
-By doing this you can increase your conversion rate and uncover the best performing versions of your listings.
+By doing this you can increase your conversion rate and uncover the best-performing versions of your listings.

-If you want to rent to long-term guests from time to time simply because of the convenience factor, Airbnb and Vrbo have different audiences which means that it might be easier to find long-term guests on Vrbo and HomeAway.
-Since Vrbo and HomeAway guests are looking for entire places to rent, you may be able to find a guest that is looking to stay for one or two months or even longer.
+If you want to rent to long-term guests from time to time simply because of the convenience factor, Airbnb and Vrbo have different audiences which means that it might be easier to find long-term guests on Vrbo.
+Since Vrbo guests are looking for entire places to rent, you may be able to find a guest that is looking to stay for one or two months or even longer.